SalK91/mlpractise/DataScience/Readme.md

--- Colab Notebook
+-- Originally a  Colab Notebook

-# Online Shopping behavior

-Case study of basic ML Supervised, Un-supervised, and semi-supervised models on structured data for a classical classification and clustering problem.
+A short-case study of application of Supervised, Un-supervised, and semi-supervised models on structured data for a classical classification and clustering problem.

 ## Data Source: